esturcke/cmsc-636-data-vis/assignment-1/readme.md

 an array of encounters.
 Along with this, I normalized the date and flags.
 I also did a number of sanity checks that the patient and injury information didn’t change between encounters.
 The gender field had some defaulted values that had to be cleaned up as well.
-Otherwise the data was consistent.
+Otherwise the data looked consistent.
+That is until I started looking at the ages at each encounter and time of injury.

 ### [Vis 1](https://bl.ocks.org/esturcke/510d67c32b5949e55aaee750a6534113)

+The first visualization grapples with the age inconsistencies.

 ... [ steps to produce your images ]